tanmayagarwal/Activity-CE/docs/source/install.rst

 Install
 ====

-Activity includes a set of forms and reports for managing project activities for a Program.
+Activity includes a set of forms and reports for managing project activities for a WorkflowLevel1.
 It includes workflow for approving and completing projects as well as sharing the output data.

 Activity functionality http://github.com/hikaya/Activity-CE is intended to allow importing